da-nial/Evolutionary-Mario-AI/README.md

-## Super Mario Agents with Genetics Algorithms
+## Super Mario Agents with Genetic Algorithms

 This project implements evolutionary algorithms from scratch to create an intelligent AI agent for a simplified version of the Super Mario game.
 The complete description of the project can be found in the [docs](./docs) folder in Persian.